Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/tutorial.md

 - Request access to all notes.
 Make sure your script can access `input.notes.all` without failure.
 - Use [`app.search(...)`](/the-archive/help/plugins/api/) with the link text, e.g.: `app.search("202411071128")` for an ID-only link like `[[202411071128]]`.
-- The function returns an object with a `results` and `bestMatch` property. `results` is the sorted list of notes that users would see in the search results list; the `bestMatch` property, if it's not empty, is the known best match for the link.
+- The function returns an object with a `results` and `bestMatch` property. `results` is the sorted list of notes that users would see in the search results list; the `bestMatch` property, if it's not empty, is the known "best match" for the link.

 An example in code to resolve this hard-coded identifier: